 Once she was gone the doctor turned to the anxious Lynn.
-Like everyone else Ericka had drawn her own conclusions concerning the children's birth but having known Lynn for several years now she realized the rumors surrounding the Lynn was a kind and genuine person.
-Her love for her children could not be denied.
-The kids hadn't missed a single appointment or booster shot.
-It was clear she sacrificed everything to ensure the kids remained healthy.
+Like everyone else Ericka had drawn her own conclusions concerning the children's birth but having known Lynn for everything to ensure the kids remained healthy.
 In fact, aside from Alexis's chronic failing eyesight, none of the kids had ever suffered more than a cold.
-Such care just didn't fit the herself."
+Such care just didn't t the image of a promiscuous lady of the night. to pry into the private lives of her patients.
+Once the door was closed she sighed and said, "Miss Carter, I think we have to realistic.
+You heard Lexi herself."
 "But...it's not hopeless, right?"
-"Degenerative conditions are progressive and very difficult to treat," Ericka explained.
-"The prognosis for them is inevitable.
-I hoped Alexis's blindness could be slowed but the process for her has been unexpectedly rapid.
-That says would always suffer because of her shortcomings.
+"Degenerative conditions are progressive and very dicult to treat," Ericka explained.
+"The happy and healthy.
+It's just the nature of the condition."
+"So...there's nothing that can be done?"
+Lynn asked tears blurring her vision.
+"I've been reading up on different developments.
+There is a surgeon who has been doing some impressive work and has had some success with patients similar to Lexi.
+But the Try as she might, as hard as she worked, it all came down to money and how much she would never have.
+Her children would always suffer because of her shortcomings.
+"Of course it is," Lynn nally broke down.